neuicons/neu/README.md

 You can get the the single SVG or PNG file directly on the [neuicons.com](https://neuicons.com) or if you want to get all of the files including all of the SVG icons, CSS, webfont, etc. Simply download the latest package [here](https://github.com/neuicons/neu/releases).

+The SVG files are on the way to be completed there, will update it once it's done.

 #### Using CDN

-Call the css on your `html` file using this address.
+Call the CSS on your `html` file using this address.
 ```link
 https://cdn.jsdelivr.net/npm/neuicons/css/neu.min.css
 ```